I Lost My Singing Voice [Here's How I Got It Back]

 I remember when it happened too - it was just after a fairly successful recording session where we threw together four songs for our first EP.
-The fact I had to split the vocals over two days because I kept blowing out my voice was a huge red flag that I flat out ignored at the time - but with the band breaking up shortly after this session; I hurriedly threw together a new lineup and rushed into rehearsal after rehearsal and gig after gig trying to keep the momentum going - about three songs in to one of our shows my voice just started to feel heavy, and I mean heavy - even the lower stuff felt like I was pushing a boulder up a hill - and those high notes that I used to push out with ease were just gone.
+The fact I had to split the vocals over two days because I kept blowing out my voice was a huge red flag that I flat out ignored at the time - but with the band breaking up shortly after this session, and a label interested in financing a full recording for us; I hurriedly threw together a new lineup and rushed into rehearsal after rehearsal and gig after gig trying to keep the momentum going before we hit the studio again - and about three songs in to one of our shows my voice just started to feel heavy, and I mean heavy - even the lower stuff felt like I was pushing a boulder up a hill - and those high notes that I used to push out with ease were just gone.

 Admittedly, this had happened before - but my voice usually came back by the next song, or after a bit of a break - but weeks after this show even my speaking voice was worn out and sounding tired.
 Weeks become months, and then a year - I really felt like I'd done serious damage to my voice; and I honestly considered giving up my dream of becoming a singer for good.

 I've since learned that this sadly happens to a LOT of rock singers who 'get away' with bad technique when they're younger; but the truth is, your recovery time changes as you get older - and past the age of about 28 or so (which is around how old I was at the time) your ability to just 'push chest voice' as high as you can to yell those high notes that you've just been "winging" so far WILL disappear just like mine did - and recovery time will get longer and longer from a few minutes to weeks or even months if you've strained your voice.